-- 15.9 Chorus must provide monthly billing information to the Access Seeker in an electronic format, as set out in the UCLL Operations Manual. - 15.10 Chorus must provide a hardcopy of monthly billing information when requested by the Access Seeker, in which case Chorus will charge the Access Seeker in accordance with the UCLL Price List - 15.11 Chorus must, where practicable, provide billing reports and information additional to the information required by this section 15 when requested by the Access Seeker, in which case Chorus will charge the Access Seeker in accordance with the UCLL Price List.
+- 15.9 Chorus must provide monthly billing information to the Access Seeker in an electronic format, as set out in the UCLL and UCLF Co-location Operations Manual. - 15.10 Chorus must provide a hardcopy of monthly billing information when requested by the Access Seeker, in which case Chorus will charge the Access Seeker in accordance with the UCLL and UCLF Co-location Price List. - 15.11 Chorus must, where practicable, provide billing reports and information additional to the information required by this section 15 when requested by the Access Seeker, in which case Chorus will charge the Access Seeker in accordance with the UCLL and UCLF Co-location Price List.